meltoner/agrofelis/components/connectivity/readme.md

 ### Supportive

-To instantiate an ephemeral Ubuntu server as an evaluation environment the following command can be issued.
+To instantiate an ephemeral Ubuntu server as an evaluation environment, the following command can be issued.

 	./02.init.agrofelis.os.sh

-To instantiate an ephemeral Ubuntu server to conduct data manipulation experiments the consequent command can be issued likewise.
+To instantiate an ephemeral Ubuntu server to conduct data manipulation experiments, the consequent command can be issued likewise.

 	./04.init.agrofelis.os.R.sh